americanexpress/iguazu/README.md

 Iguazu seeks to simplify this flow into one step.

 ## Usage
 Iguazu exports a Higher Order Component (HOC) `connectAsync` similar to React Redux's `connect`.
 Instead of taking a `mapStateToProps` function, it takes a `loadDataAsProps` function.
 It should return a map where each key is the name of a prop that will contain some asynchronous data and the value is the load function that will load that data if it is not already loaded.
-The load function must synchronously return an object with the keys `data`, `status`, and `promise`.
+The load function must synchronously return an object with the keys `data`, `status`, `error`, and `promise`.
 The key `data` should be the data returned from the asynchronous call.
 The key `status` should be either `loading` to signal the asynchronous call is in flight or `complete` to signal it has returned.
+The key `error` should be a truthy value if there was an error while loading.
 The key `promise` should be the promise of the asynchronous call.

 For each key defined in the `loadDataAsProps` function, the HOC will pass a prop to the wrapped component that contains the data.
-It will also pass a prop called `loadStatus` that is an object with the load status for each of the data props.
-The object also contains a key `all` that will be `complete` if all async data is done loading or `loading` if even one prop is still loading.
+It will also pass two function props, `isLoading` and `loadedWithErrors`, which will tell you if any of the async props are still loading or loaded with errors respecitively.
+If you are only interested in a subset of async props, you can pass an array of the props names as the first argument.
+There will also be a prop named `loadErrors` that maps the load error, if there is one, for each prop.
+You can use this if you want to more granularly dig into what failed.

 Example: